This list of “100 Resources to Craft a Rich Homeschooled High School Experience” has been a true labor of love for me.

 86) Gap year resources on Pinterest – College isn’t for everyone, and if that may be the case for your teen, take the time to go through these together…

-87) Praxis - This is an apprenticeship program that combines a bootcamp with personal development and prepares your son or daughter to be "job worthy" at the end of the program.
-My son is participating in this program this spring.
+87) Praxis – This is an apprenticeship program that combines a bootcamp with personal development and prepares your son or daughter to be “job-worthy” at the end of the program.

 7 – Student (and teacher) tech tools

 88) Grade calculator – Free tool to help with the “admin side” of homeschooling 😉

 89) Mathway – plug in a specific math problem and this will walk you through it!